 Acne is an inflammatory condition that usually appears during adolescence when the body undergoes a series of changes, especially hormonal changes.
 However, this doesn’t mean adults can’t have breakouts.
-In fact, adult acne is quite common and is mostly the cause of clogged pores by an excess of sebum or a build-up of dead skin cells.
+In fact, adult acne is quite common and is mostly the result of clogged pores caused by an excess of sebum or a buildup of dead skin cells.
 It manifests as pimples, blemishes, or cysts.
 In order to effectively treat acne, you have to identify the causes and eliminate them.
-Following a treatment without considering the type of your acne not only can result without any effect but can even worsen your condition.
+Following a treatment without considering the type of acne can not only result in no effect but can even worsen your condition.

 Causes of acne

 One of the most common causes of acne is clogged hair follicles that become inflamed.
 Blackheads occur naturally and gradually, depending on how skin cells are formed.
 A clogged hair follicle does not always result in acne.
 If the skin is healthy, the blackhead dissolves on its own.
 However, when the immune system reacts to bacteria, lipids, or androgens (male sex hormones), micro-inflammation can occur under the skin.
 At first, inflammation cannot be spotted by the eye.
 But if the skin produces a lot of sebum, the inflammation can worsen and cause acne.

 There is a strong link between acne and hormonal changes.
 This is why women find it more difficult to get rid of breakouts after their 25s.
 Hormonal changes that occur during pregnancy, menopause, or menstruation have a significant role in how acne develops.
 In addition to hormones, how the skin is cared for is the second-most important factor that affects acne.
 In most cases, a proper skincare routine tailored to your acne condition is enough to control breakouts.
 Learn more about it here: https://www.renewalliance.com/products/taut-premium-collagen-drink

 Different types of acne